-New York Theatre Ballet to Present Chase Brock's BARK!
+New York Theatre Ballet Presents Chase Brock's BARK!
 IN THE PARK and THE FIREBIRD, 2/23-24

 New York Theatre Ballet's (NYTB) 2012-2013 season will debut an all-new ballet, Bark!
-In The Park with choreography by Chase Brock of Broadway's hit Spider-Man: Turn Off The Dark, and story and music by Karen LeFrak paired with the perennial favorite Russian folk tale, The Firebird on February 23 & 24.
+In The Park with choreography by Chase Brock of Broadway's hit Spider-Man: Turn Off The Dark, and story and music by Karen LeFrak paired with the perennial favorite Russian folk tale, The Firebird today, February 23 and tomorrow, the 24th.
 Both productions will join Sleeping Beauty, Goose! and Peter & the Wolf in its series of perfect 1-hour ballets for kids and families.

 Bark!
 In The Park follows two children as they travel through Central Park searching for their beloved lost dog.
 Dancing seals, secretive snow leopards and waddling penguins appear as you have never seen them before!
 Character driven, contemporary and vivid, this ballet will delight children as well as adults.
 From socialite sea lions to superhero squirrels, this is truly a treat that you won't want to miss.